Contact us

 Contact author

 What Are Agentic Payments?
-How AI Agents Pay on Your Behalf
+How AI Agents Change Payments

 For two decades, every card payment assumed a human at the end of it — someone who saw a checkout, read a one-time code, and tapped confirm.
 Agentic payments break that assumption.
 An autonomous software agent holds a scoped mandate from the user and completes the purchase without a person in the loop.
 The question stops being “how do we authenticate the cardholder” and becomes “how do we authorise the agent, and prove it stayed within what the user allowed”.